Level 2 Adult Social Care Certificate:

 A fresh approach to solving the sector’s staff shortages

-The Department of Health and Social Care (DHSC) has introduced the Level 2 Adult Social Care Certificate - a new qualification developed for the adult social care workforce.
-To ensure maximum uptake and success, this initiative is backed by £53.91 million of government funding.
+The Department of Health and Social Care (DHSC) has introduced the Level 2 Adult Social Care Certificate - a new qualification developed to support UK adult care workers.
+A limited number of these apprenticeship places will be funded by the government’s Learning and Development Support Scheme (LDSS).

 The inspiration behind the initiative